TheOdinProject/top-meta/staff-guidelines.md

 - Communicate prolonged absences as defined per role expectations.
 - Opinions change, people should respect that but also be ready to defend yourself when pressed on the topic, but it must all be done respectfully.
 - People have a right to their opinions, if the explanation of their opinion is not to your liking, you must still respect that outcome.
 Defer to voting if necessary
+-  These behaviors and expectations extend to private messaging and discussions within privileged access channels

 ---